elMuso/defold-annotations-typescript/README.md

 ### Settings

 By default it uses Defold version 1.9.1 , you can change this by editing the src_new/settings.ts file.
 There are other useful conditionals there to remove information from the final build

+### Todo
+- [ ] Use namespace specific constants to have specific parameter return values.
+Maybe enums?
+- [ ] Test the code and table, table_array, table_map
+- [ ] Expand table declarations from the official documentation
+- [ ] Implement on a project